drunkard/ceph-readable-doc/html/_sources/rados/configuration/ceph-conf.rst.txt

 daemon or process startup will proceed.

-..
-Bootstrap options
 .. _bootstrap-options:

 自举引导选项
 ------------

-Because some configuration options affect the process's ability to contact the monitors, authenticate, and retrieve the cluster-stored configuration, they may need to be stored locally on the node and set in a local configuration file.
-These options include:
+Some configuration options affect the process's ability to contact the monitors, to authenticate, and to retrieve the cluster-stored configuration.
+For this reason, these options might need to be stored locally on the node, and set by means of a local configuration file.
+These options include the

-  - ``mon_host``, the list of monitors for the cluster
-  - ``mon_dns_serv_name`` (default: `ceph-mon`), the name of the DNS SRV record to check to identify the cluster monitors via DNS
+following:

+.. confval:: mon_host
+.. confval:: mon_host_override

+- :confval:`mon_dns_srv_name`
 - ``mon_data``, ``osd_data``, ``mds_data``, ``mgr_data``, and
   similar options that define which local directory the daemon stores its data in.
-  - ``keyring``, ``keyfile``, and/or ``key``, which can be used to specify the authentication credential to use to authenticate with the monitor.
+- :confval:`keyring`, :confval:`keyfile`, and/or :confval:`key`, which can be used to
+  specify the authentication credential to use to authenticate with the monitor.
 Note that in most cases the default keyring location is in the data directory specified above.

-In the vast majority of cases the default values of these are appropriate, with the exception of the ``mon_host`` option that identifies the addresses of the cluster's monitors.
-When DNS is used to identify monitors a local ceph configuration file can be avoided entirely.
+In most cases, the default values of these options are suitable.
+There is one exception to this: the :confval:`mon_host` option that identifies the addresses of the cluster's monitors.
+When DNS is used to identify monitors, a local Ceph configuration file can be avoided entirely.

 ..
 Skipping monitor config